 Funded by the UK government and led by respected development organisation VSO in partnership with a consortium of agencies, ICS has been supporting young people to make change since the programme's launch in 2011.

-In that time, 30,000 young people have volunteered in more than 25 countries across the world.
-By 2018, ICS will have created a global community of 35,000 active citizens and a lasting legacy of youth-driven change.
+Since then ICS has created a global community of 35,000 active citizens and a lasting legacy of youth-driven change.

 Download full report: